CCPA Compliance within Google Tag Manager: A Comprehensive Overview

 By using it, you can enable the operation of scripts like Google Analytics (GA) and Google Ads, which help you collect and process user data.

 Because GTM is a tool that processes user data, there are questions about its compliance with data privacy laws, such as the California Consumer Privacy Act (CCPA).
 To answer this quickly— GTM can be a part of a CCPA-compliant strategy.
 However, its use does impose certain obligations on your company.
+Take a look at our guide for GDPR Compliance when using Google Tag Manager.

 It is critical to understand how GTM processes personal data and ensures its complies with the CCPA.
 With the proper knowledge and protocols, tackling this task can be a breeze for businesses.